 Take modafinil at the same times each day to avoid missing any doses.

-The most common side-effects include headache, nausea and feeling dizzy.
+The most common side-effects include headache, feeling sick (nausea) and feeling dizzy.

 Ask your doctor about which contraceptive methods are suitable for you while you are taking modafinil - hormonal contraceptives are not suitable.